-The Supplier should be responsible for the safety performance of external organizations, including Sub-tier Suppliers, where there is a Safety interface.
-The Supplier may be held accountable for the safety performance of product or services provided by the external organization supporting its activities even if the external organizations or Sub-tier Suppliers are not required to have a Safety Management System (SMS).
+Accountability and responsibilities and in respect to external organizations providing services at LH premises September 2022 Safety Requirements for Suppliers SRS-102 Issue 00 Page 13/37 accountable for the safety performance of product or services provided by the external organization supporting its activities even if the external organizations or Sub-tier Suppliers are not required to have a Safety Management System (SMS).
 It should be essential for the Supplier to interface with the safety system of any external organizations that contribute to the safe delivery of their products and services.
 See Section 8 for further details on Interface Management.